janik6n/jetzt/README.md

 1. MacOS Sierra 10.12.6
 1. Python 3.6.4 (installed via *Homebrew*)

-Things should probably work nicely on earlier releases of macOS / OS X and on Linux too.
+Things should probably work nicely on earlier releases of macOS / OS X and on various Linux distros too.
 Python 3 is expected.

 ## Usage